ywonjun1021/Bowerman_Rose_Tran_Ye_Yang_Final/README.md

-# Analyzing Vacant Building Notices in Baltimore as an Indicator of Neighborhood Health
+# Analyzing Vacant Building Notices and Improving Neighborhood Health in Baltimore

 ## Background and Business Question